gmn/book/README.md

 # mostly this app is to keep track of what I'm reading and reading next.

 # SCHEMA
-lists:
+## lists:
 - reading
 - want_to_read
 - reading_next
-list:
+## list:
-    - _t:list
+-_t:list
 - name
 - books[]
-book:
+## book:
-    - _t:book
+- t:book
 - title
 - added
 - author            optional
 - finished          how to tell if its finished, is unset until completion,
 - comments          optional
 - rating            optional
 - year              optional

 ------------
 DB